Looking for the best things to do in Thulusdhoo Island, Maldives?!

 Below you’ll find all the information you need on where to rent a board and the best Thulusdhoo surf spots.

 There are countless surf shops and surf schools on the island, and I personally recommend Randhaa Surf Shop.

 It costs around $20 per day to rent a surfboard and the owners Shimmy and Hisham were super friendly.

-Apart from that, Randhaa Break is always a cool place where to rent your surfboard and other accessories, as well as purchase souvenirs before leaving.
+Apart from that, Randhaa Break is always a cool place to rent your surfboard and other accessories.

 BEST THULUSDHOO SURF SPOTS

 You’ll find several cool surfing spots on the island which I have highlighted below: